Mohammad Taghi Modarres Razavi: Genealogy and life

-Mohammad Taghi Modarres Razavi was born in Mashhad, Razavi Khorasan Province, Iran on March 18, 1896.
+Mohammad Taghi Modarres Razavi was born in Mashhad, Razavi Khorasan province, Iran on 18 March 1896.
 His last name "Modarres" (means teacher in Persian) was related to teaching position of his family on Astan Quds Razavi, which was inherited from father to son in the family since the reign of Nader Shah Afshar.
-The word "Razavi" in his family name is also due to his ancestral relationship with Ali al-Ridha.
+The word "Razavi" in his family name is also due to his ancestral relationship with Ali al-Rida.
 The genealogy of his family series is in the book "Shajareye Tayyebeh" written by Mirza Mohammad Baqir Modarres Razavi (his father) and this book has been republished with additions and comments by Mohammad Taghi.
-Mohammad Taghi's father, Mirza Mohammad Baqir Modarres Razavi, was born on 18 December 1853 and died on 12 July 1924 and buried in the Imam Reza Shrine.
+Mohammad Taghi's father, Mirza Mohammad Baqir Modarres Razavi, was born on 18 December 1853 and died on 12 July 1924 and buried in the Imam Reza shrine.
 Mohammad Taghi's father was a well-known man and famous people like Badiozzaman Forouzanfar chanted at his funeral.
 Mohammad Taghi's father, Mirza Mohammad Baqir, was a teacher of Fiqh and jurisprudence and did his teaching with interest and order.
 His class was less closed, scholars also attended his classes eagerly, and his field of study was one of the most populous in Mashhad.